7th July – 10th September 2017

 The Central Railway of New Jersey Terminal building was constructed in 1889 but was abandoned in 1967.
 The Head house (pictured) was later renovated and added to the New Jersey Register of Historic Places and incorporated into Liberty State Park.

 We were willing to paddle to the back of Ellis Island and the Statue of Liberty Island to get away from the ferries but the area was littered with security buoys keeping all river traffic from going into these areas so we were forced to go around them and around the Statue and in the area of the ferries which didn’t slow because we were there.
+We tried to creep inside the security buoys to keep away from the ferries but a ferry captain told us to keep to the outside of them.
 I would have loved to have got lots of photos at this point but it was near impossible as the water was so disturbed.

 Then after we had rounded the Statue relief came as we moved away from the river traffic and into a calm bay where our pickup point was located.
 We had been paddling for 6 hours, 3 of those hours were very stressful through the city area, which I wouldn’t recommend to anyone unless it was flat calm, you are in a very stable kayak and there are no ferries around.

 We hit the boat ramp and all of a sudden our trip was over.
 After sixty-six days and the stress of the day, it was now – what do we do?
 We shook hands, lifted our kayaks on the jetty and waited for Jenny’s sister Elaine and husband Dave to arrive.
 John being hungry, as he always was walked off to find some food.
 Returning he was a much happier man.
 When Elaine and Dave arrived with more food we had a chat, a snack, a drink and loaded the kayaks on the car and then we were off to Princeton to where they lived.

 Around the Statue of Liberty and into calmer waters.